Believe Me Baby (I Lied): Content

 The song depicts a woman who is apologizing to her lover after saying she wanted him out of her life.
 She realized it had really been her "wounded pride" telling the lover to leave.

 The song was written by Kim Richey, Angelo Petraglia and Larry Gottlieb and was the first single from her album, Everybody Knows.
 The song was a number 1 country hit for Yearwood and the title track of the album reached the Top 5 later in 1997.
 The song was done in an Adult Contemporary-like style according to Allmusic.com.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, saying that the song's "strong and sure melody and its well-crafted lyrics are buoyed by Yearwood's expressive voice."

 Music video

 A music video was also made shortly before the song's release, showcasing Yearwood and friends in retro outfits, vintage glasses and vivid colors and backdrops.
 As revealed in an interview on CMT's Video bio, some of the clothing Yearwood wore in the video was raided from the closet of her then-husband Robert Reynolds.
-The video debuted on CMT Wednesday, June 26, 1996, on a since-cancelled weekly show, CMT Delivery Room.
+The video debuted on CMT on June 26, 1996 during The CMT Delivery Room.